Southeast PA TreeVitalize Watersheds Program

 If you are planning a restoration project or a stormwater management project and are interested in being considered for funding through this program, please contact Delaware County Conservation District’s Watershed Specialist, Karen Wilwol.

-**The 2019 application period is now OPEN.
-Please contact Karen Wilwol if you are interested in seeking funding for Spring or Fall 2019.**
+**The 2021 application period is now CLOSED.
+Please contact Karen Wilwol if you are interested in seeking funding for Spring or Fall 2022.**